In this article

 They are also the only brand that offers a video call service with an impression specialist.

 NewSmile aligners do not touch your gums.
-The trays are trimmed to sit along your gum line in a ‘scalloped fashion.’
-This design results in less irritation and makes the aligners even more invisible.
+The trays are trimmed to sit along your gum line in a scalloped fashion.
+This results in less irritation and makes the aligners more invisible.